lgy1159/dynamic-issue/readme.md

 ### Questions
 Is there a specific configuration hierarchy or additional setup required to make ZeroDev respect custom RPC URLs in a multi-chain Dynamic integration?
 The documentation doesn't clearly address this scenario for production environments where dashboard configuration isn't preferred.

----

-This version focuses purely on describing the problem without code examples, making it suitable for submitting to Dynamic's support channels.